1. We have audited the attached Balance Sheet of Sambandam Spinning

-9.1 In our opinion, the Company is maintaining proper records to show
+9.1 In our opinion, the Company is maintaining proper records showing

 full particulars including quantitative details and situation of fixed

 assets.
-These fixed assets have been physically verified by the
+These fixed assets are being physically verified by the

 9.2 Physical verification of inventory has been conducted at reasonable